domoritz/breakfast/Readme.md

 # Friday breakfast for CSE

 This is the code to manage Friday breakfast at UW CSE.
+The code is deployed from `/cse/web/community/breakfast`.

 ## Features